nmerck1/Pi-Plant/README.md

 ## 🏠 Home Server Hosting

-This entire application runs 24/7 on my Raspberry Pi 4 sitting quietly in my living room.
+This entire application runs 24/7 on my Raspberry Pi 4 sitting quietly in my office on my bookshelf.
 No cloud costs, no external dependencies - just pure self-hosted goodness!
 The Pi serves the React app, handles API requests, and talks to the sensors all while sipping power like a responsible citizen.

 **Why Raspberry Pi?**
 - 💰 Cost-effective